 We see AISP prices that range anywhere from $50 to $200.
 That’s a huge range!
 So, how do you know where you fall in that range, and what should you charge your clients?

 Let’s look at an example.
-In the chart below, both companies are supporting an average of 20 seats.
+Let's say two companies are both supporting an average of 20 seats.
 But, one of them is charging $120 per seat (the right price), while the other is charging $75 per seat (the wrong price).
 By multiplying the AISP by the number of seats supported, you get each company’s monthly recurring revenue.

-Look at the right company.
-With 50 clients, they’re bringing in $140,000 per month.
+With 50 customers, the company charging the right price is bringing in $140,000 per month.
 Compare that to the $95,000 that’s brought in by the company charging the wrong price.

 Which company seems the most similar to your MSP?
 If it’s the company charging the wrong price, imagine what you’d be able to do with the extra $45,000.
 That kind of money could change your company!